Scheduled for 2024

 The Maritime Culture of the Indigenous People of the Pacific Northwest Coast

-The exhibit will explore how Pacific Northwest Indigenous People used their deep knowledge of the environment to harvest its natural wealth, developing sophisticated technologies that enabled them to create and maintain one of North America's most complex and rich cultures.
+The exhibit will explore how Pacific Northwest Indigenous People used their deep knowledge of the environment to harvest its natural wealth, developing sophisticated technologies that enabled them to create and maintain some of North America's most complex and rich cultures.

 Send us your contact information and we will be sure to let you know when these new exhibits are on display for Museum visitors.